bantenprov/coming-soon/README.md

-# init-project-page
+# Initial Project Page
-Initial project site
+used as initial project site when a new subdomain creaated.